FoalTS/foal/docs/tutorials/multi-user-todo-list/2-the-user-and-todo-models.md

   password: string;

   async setPassword(password: string) {
-    this.password = await encryptPassword(password);
+    this.password = await hashPassword(password);
   }

 }

 ```

-The `setPassword` method uses `encryptPassword` to hash passwords before storing them in the database.
+The `setPassword` method uses `hashPassword` to hash passwords before storing them in the database.
 You must use this method to set a password instead of directly assigning a value to the `password` attribute.

+> Note: In previous versions of FoalTS (<v1.0.0), this function was named `encryptPassword`.

 ## The Todo Model